espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     - The phase of configuration is to add AppKeys to the node and bind AppKeys to corresponding models.
 And some items are optional during configuration, including adding subscription addresses to the node, set publication information, etc. By configuration, the node can actually transmit messages to a Provisioner and receive messages from it.

-1.2 If a Provisioner wants to change states of a node, what requirements should be met for a Provisioner?
+1.2 If a Provisioner Wants to Change States of a Node, What Requirements Should Be Met for a Provisioner?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - Client model that corresponds to server model of the node is required.
     - NetKey and AppKey used to encrypt messages shall be owned by both the node and the Provisioner.
     - The address owned by the node shall be known, which could be its unicast address or subscription address.

-1.3 How can NetKey and AppKey be used?
+1.3 How Can NetKey and AppKey Be Used?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - NetKey is used for encryption of messages in Network Layer.
 Nodes with the same NetKey are assumed to be in the same subnet while those with different NetKeys cannot communicate with each other.
     - AppKey is used for encryption of messages in Upper Transport Layer.
 If client model and server model are bound to different AppKeys, the communication cannot be achieved.

-1.4 How to generate a NetKey or AppKey for Provisioner?
-Can we use a fixed NetKey or AppKey?
+1.4 How to Generate a NetKey or AppKey for Provisioner?
+Can We Use a Fixed NetKey or AppKey?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - The API :cpp:func:`esp_ble_mesh_provisioner_add_local_net_key` can be used to add a NetKey with a fixed or random value.
     - The API :cpp:func:`esp_ble_mesh_provisioner_add_local_app_key` can be used to add an AppKey with a fixed or random value.

-1.5 Is the unicast address of Provisioner fixed?
+1.5 Is the Unicast Address of Provisioner Fixed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    The value of :code:`prov_unicast_addr` in :cpp:type:`esp_ble_mesh_prov_t` is used to set the unicast address of Provisioner, it can be set only once during initialization and can't be changed afterwards.
+    The value of :code:`prov_unicast_addr` in :cpp:type:`esp_ble_mesh_prov_t` is used to set the unicast address of Provisioner, it can be set only once during initialization and cannot be changed afterwards.

-1.6 Can the address of Provisioner serve as destination address of the node-reporting-status message？
+1.6 Can the Address of Provisioner Serve as Destination Address of the Node-reporting-status Message?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    The unicast address of Provisioner can be set only once during initialization and can't be changed afterwards.
+    The unicast address of Provisioner can be set only once during initialization and cannot be changed afterwards.
 In theory, it can serve as the destination address of the node-reporting-status message, provided that the unicast address of the Provisioner is known by nodes.
 Nodes can know the unicast address of Provisioner during configuration since Provisioner sends messages to them with its unicast address used as the source address.

     Subscription address can also be used.
 Provisioner subscribes to a group address or virtual address, and nodes send messages to the subscription address.

-1.7 Is the unicast address of the node that is firstly provisioned by Provisioner to ESP-BLE-MESH network fixed？
+1.7 Is the Unicast Address of the Node That Is Firstly Provisioned by ProvIsioner to ESP-BLE-MESH Network Fixed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    The value of :code:`prov_start_address` in :cpp:type:`esp_ble_mesh_prov_t` is used to set the starting address when the Provisioner provisions unprovisioned devices, i.e. the unicast address of the node it firstly provisioned.
-It can be set only once during initialization and can't be changed afterwards.
+    The value of :code:`prov_start_address` in :cpp:type:`esp_ble_mesh_prov_t` is used to set the starting address when the Provisioner provisions unprovisioned devices, i.e., the unicast address of the node it firstly provisioned.
+It can be set only once during initialization and cannot be changed afterwards.

-1.8 Is the unicast address of the node that mobile App firstly provisioned fixed?
+1.8 Is the Unicast Address of the Node That Mobile App Firstly Provisioned Fixed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The App will decide the unicast address, and currently most of them are fixed.

-1.9 How to know which unprovisioned device is the Provisioner that is provisioning currently?
+1.9 How to Know Which Unprovisioned Device Is the ProvIsioner That Is Provisioning Currently?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The value of :code:`prov_attention` in :cpp:type:`esp_ble_mesh_prov_t` is used by Provisioner set to unprovisioned device during provisioning.
-It can be set only once during initialization and can't be changed afterwards.
+It can be set only once during initialization and cannot be changed afterwards.
 When the unprovisioned device is joining the mesh network, it can display in a specific way like flashing light to notify Provisioner that it is being provisioned.

-1.10 How many ways to authenticate the devices during provisioning?
-Which way was used in the :example:`provided examples <bluetooth/esp_ble_mesh>`?
+1.10 How Many Ways to Authenticate the Devices During Provisioning?
+Which Way Was Used in the :example:`provided examples <bluetooth/esp_ble_mesh>`?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    There are four authentication methods, i.e. No OOB, Static OOB, Output OOB and Input OOB.
+    There are four authentication methods, i.e., No OOB, Static OOB, Output OOB and Input OOB.
 In the provided examples, No OOB is used.

-1.11 What information can be carried by the advertising packets of the unprovisioned device before provisioning into the network?
+1.11 What Information Can Be Carried by the Advertising Packets of the Unprovisioned Device Before Provisioning into the Network?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - Device UUID
     - OOB Info
     - URL Hash (optional)

-1.12 Can such information be used for device identification?
+1.12 Can Such Information Be Used for Device Identification?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     For example, each unprovisioned device contains a unique Device UUID, which can be used for device identification.

-1.13 How is the unicast address assigned when the node provisioned by Provisioner contains multiple elements?
+1.13 How Is the Unicast Address Assigned When the Node Provisioned by ProvIsioner Contains Multiple Elements?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - Provisioner will assign an unicast address for the primary element of the node, and unicast address of the remaining elements are incremented one by one.
-    - For example: If an unprovisioned device has three elements, i.e. the primary element, the second element and the third element.
+    - For example: If an unprovisioned device has three elements, i.e., the primary element, the second element and the third element.
 After provisioning, the primary element address of the node is 0x0002 while the second element address is 0x0003, and the third element address is 0x0004.

-1.14 How can Provisioner get and parse the :ref:`Composition Data <ble-mesh-terminology-composition>` of nodes through Configuration Client Model?
+1.14 How Can Provisioner Get and Parse the :ref:`Composition Data <ble-mesh-terminology-composition>` of Nodes Through Configuration Client Model?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - Provisioner can get the Composition Data of nodes using the :ref:`Configuration Client Model <ble-mesh-terminology-foundation-models>` API :cpp:func:`esp_ble_mesh_config_client_set_state` with :code:`comp_data_get` in the parameter :cpp:type:`esp_ble_mesh_cfg_client_get_state_t` set properly.